-There are four data files contained in the NMDS 2003-04.
-All files are available as SAS (version 8) files and as text files with comma or tab delimiters.
+There are four data files contained in the 2004-05 NMDS.
+All files are available as SAS (version 8 or version 9) files and as text files with comma or tab delimiters.

 The variables used to link records between the NMDS data files are as follows: